 Beach Treasures in Duck is GIVING BACK – and we’d like for you to know how!
 Throughout the month, we will be donating 5% of our sales from both of our online sites to special causes here on the Outer Banks.

-When you shop this site, Outer Banks Gifts Online, 5% of all sales will go to the Dare County Arts Council.
-Learn more about their mission and work by visiting: https://www.darearts.org
+When you shop this site in June, Outer Banks Gifts Online, 5% of all sales will go to Friends of Pooh.
+Learn more about their mission and work by visiting: www.felinehope.org

-When you shop our jewelry site, Beach Treasures Online, 5% of all sales will go to the Duck Fire Department.
-Learn more about their mission and work by visiting: https://www.duckfire.org
+When you shop our jewelry site in June, Beach Treasures Online, 5% of all sales will go to the Outer Banks Hotline.
+Learn more about their mission and work by visiting: https://www.obhotline.org